VictorKabata/Notflix/README.md

 ## Other Helpful Resources

-In this section I've included resources that are not related to kotin multiplatform mobile but were really helpful in learning other android components and tools:
+In this section I've included resources that are not related to kotlin multiplatform mobile but were really helpful in learning other android components and tools:

 ### Videos 📽️